 Harley Steffens’ practice, though focused in real estate, has included general corporate transactions, health care, and securities matters.
 Harley represents commercial real estate developers, public and private corporations, investment companies, family offices, and lending institutions including state and national banks and insurance companies.
 Development clients include local, regional, and national developers, as well as landlord and tenants in retail, industrial, and office leases.
-A transactional lawyer, Harley is licensed in Tennessee and Mississippi, and his areas of practice include, but are not limited to:
+A transactional lawyer, Harley is licensed in Tennessee, Mississippi and Arkansas, and his areas of practice include, but are not limited to:

 - Commercial real estate development